Mankera: Mankera Fortress

 Mankera Fortress, the principal feature of the town, lies 0.5 km to the left of the Bhakkar highway.
 The fort was constructed in two phases.
 The initial construction of the brick fort was carried out during the Baloch rule, and further fortification in the form of a thick mud wall was undertaken during the Pashtun rule.
 The fort and its fortification are mostly in ruins.
 The major part of the mud wall still exists, with decay and neglect visible.
 The main fort is mostly in ruins except for a well, a tomb, and a few signs of masonry.
 The outer walls of the citadel are intact.
 Mankera was the seat of their dominions.
 The tomb of Mankera is not in good condition.

 Sikh rule (1821-1846)

 Next to the congregational mosque (jamia masjid) of Mankera are the ruins of a temple built during the Sikh rule, and the tomb of Nawab Sarbaland Khan is just outside the main citadel.

 The Sikh annexation of this area began in 1821, and was completed with the fall of Mankera in the autumn of that year.
 Misr Diwan Chand besieged Mankera for twenty-two days before the Nawab surrendered the fort to the Sikhs.
 After the surrender, the area was put under the direct control of the Lahore empire.
 The Sikh rule of Mankera ended in 1847.

 Other events

-After Humayun Shah, son of Taimur Shah, failed in an attempt to overthrow his brother, Zaman Shah, who then had him blinded, Humayun spent the rest of his life imprisoned in Mankera Fortress.
+After Humayun Shah, son of Taimur Shah, failed in an attempt to overthrow his brother, Zaman Shah, who then had the former blinded, Humayun spent the rest of his life imprisoned in Mankera Fortress.